samratdhumal/Predictive-Analytics-with-Spark-Movie-Genre-Predictions-/README.md

 ### 1. PART 1 - Basic Model
 #### Setup
-●	We have executed this assignment in the provided VM setup without any additional changes.
+●	We have executed this project in the provided VM setup without any additional changes.
 We used Spark version 2.4.0 and Hadoop version 2.7 to create the model as provided in the VM.
 #### Preprocessing
 ●	We started our analysis by importing various pyspark libraries such as pyspark.sql, pyspark.ml, Pandas, and re.<br />
 ●	We loaded train, test, and mapping data from a csv file using pandas and loaded it into a pyspark dataframe.<br />